 The University of Szeged, located in the sunniest of Hungary, is one of the best institutions in the country.
 It was established in 1581 and has been consistent in bringing the best educational value to the students.

-The Bachelor of Nursing (BSc) programme at the University of Szeged provides theoretical and practical knowledge of nursing science.
+The Bachelor of Nursing (BSc) program at the University of Szeged provides theoretical and practical knowledge of nursing science.
 Students acquire knowledge in lectures and demonstrational classroom practices.
-At the end of the programme, they commence their clinical practices, then, field practices which help them to develop their professional skills.
+At the end of the program, they commence their clinical practices, then, field practices which help them to develop their professional skills.

 Top 10 Best Medical (Healthcare) Careers in the World

-What can You Do with a Bachelors of Science in Nursing Degree?
+What can You Do with a Bachelor of Science in Nursing Degree?

 Earning a bachelor’s in Science degree will qualify you to sit for the required National Council Licensure Examination Registered Nurse (NCLEX –RN) licensing examination, except you have already obtained one.
 You are likely to find a wide range of job opportunities with this degree.